 Thankfully, it was all repaired, and the cottage got a fresh coat of paint to boot.
 Our next big project has been to install flagstone pathways around the property, connecting the house to the cottage and the barn.

 The exterior of the farm has transformed so much in the last two years, and all our work will come to fruition next spring.
 We plan to have all of the projects wrapped up, new grass planted, and the landscaping finished, and I just cannot wait.

 Anyway, that was a long explanation to say this: on busy days, when a million projects are going on, I like to have a simple dinner that is easy to put together, takes little effort or time, and tastes like we’re enjoying an exquisite meal in a fancy restaurant.
 Smothered pork steak with creamy onion gravy is the perfect recipe to check those boxes.

 The rich onion cream sauce is cooked with the juices from the pork steaks, yielding such a flavorful sauce that tastes amazing with potatoes or rice.

 It’s perfect for a quick meal or a fancy Sunday night dinner.
 Your whole family will love it.

 - For a more fall-inspired dish, dice up an apple and add it to the onions.
 It adds a pleasant, subtle sweetness.
 Plus, apples and pork pair very nicely.

 - You want your pan pretty hot to brown the meat nicely on each side.
 This is also how to make the pork steaks more tender.

 - Try not to crowd the pan or the steaks will not brown as well.

-- After the pork has reached 145 degrees.
-Take them out of the sauce and allow them to rest a few minutes before slicing.
-This will help retain all of the yummy juices in the steak making it more tender.
+- After the pork steaks have reached 145 degrees, take them out of the sauce and allow them to rest a few minutes before slicing.
+This will help retain all of the yummy juices in the steak, making it more tender.